liseeek/engineer-app/README.md

-# Med-Hub
+# MedHub

 ## 🏥 Introduction

-Med-Hub is a web application designed for registering and managing medical visits.
-Med-Hub allows users to create accounts, book appointments, manage medical staff and services, and oversee visit schedules all in one intuitive platform.
+MedHub is a web application designed for registering and managing medical visits.
+MedHub allows users to create accounts, book appointments, manage medical staff and services, and oversee visit schedules all in one intuitive platform.

 ## 📌 Table of Contents